artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

 ===================

-If Examine Contents (using the tool Bulk Extractor) was used during transfer, the Examine Contents tab provides the reports created during this micro-service.
+If Examine Contents (using the tool Bulk Extractor) was used during transfer, the Examine Contents tab provides the reports created during this microservice.
 This tab includes options for listing files that potentially contain personally identifiable information (PII) or credit card numbers.
 Examine Contents also includes an option for adding tags to these files.